pereira-consulting/aml-ctf-onboarding-au/README.md

 ```
 aml-ctf-onboarding-au/
-â”œâ”€â”€ SKILL.md          # Main skill â€” all instructions and process steps
+- SKILL.md          # Main skill -” all instructions and process steps
-â”œâ”€â”€ README.md         # This file
+- README.md         # This file
-â””â”€â”€ references/       # (Reserved for future reference materials)
+- references/       # (Reserved for future reference materials)
 ```

 ---